colinsmith/mailbox/README.md

+# Project is in a pre-alpha state and not intended for daily use.

+Please refer to the [todo list](#todo-list) for a snapshot of development progress.

-# Mail Box
+## Mail Box

-Small wrapper around MJML and Nodemailer for (awesome) HTML emails.
+Small wrapper around MJML and Nodemailer for painless, modern HTML emails.

 ## Installation